 The technical contents of this website were reviewed and approved by John M. Seeley, PhD, PG, CPG, enCore’s Manager of Geology and Exploration, a Qualified Person as defined under National Instrument 43-101.

-This presentation contains certain statements that may be deemed “forward-looking statements”.
+This website contains certain statements that may be deemed “forward-looking statements”.
 Information set forth may involve forward-looking statements under applicable securities laws.
 Forward-looking statements are statements that relate to future, not past, events.
 In this context, forward-looking statements often address expected future business and financial performance, and often contain words such as “anticipate”, “believe”, “plan”, “estimate”, “expect”, and “intend”, statements that an action or event “may”, “might”, “could”, “should”, or “will” be taken or occur, or other similar expressions.
-All statements, other than statements of historical fact, included herein including, without limitation; are forward-looking statements.
+All statements, other than statements of historical fact, are forward-looking statements.
 By their nature, forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements, or other future events, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 Such factors include, among others, the following risks: risks identified in the management discussion and analysis section of the Company’s interim and most recent annual financial statement or other reports and filings with applicable Canadian securities regulators.
 Forward-looking statements are made based on management’s beliefs, estimates and opinions on the date that statements are made and the respective companies undertakes no obligation to update forward-looking statements if these beliefs, estimates and opinions or other circumstances should change, except as required by applicable securities laws.
 Investors are cautioned against attributing undue certainty to forward- looking statements.

 THE FOREGOING LIMITATIONS AND DISCLAIMERS APPLY REGARDLESS OF THE CAUSES OR CIRCUMSTANCES GIVING RISE TO THE LOSS, DAMAGE, CLAIM OR LIABILITY, EVEN IF SUCH LOSS, DAMAGE, CLAIM OR LIABILITY IS BASED UPON BREACH OF CONTRACT (INCLUDING, WITHOUT LIMITATION, A CLAIM OF FUNDAMENTAL BREACH OR A BREACH OF A FUNDAMENTAL TERM), TORT (INCLUDING, WITHOUT LIMITATION, NEGLIGENCE) OR STRICT LIABILITY.